Tuesday, November 7, 2023

 Picked up Ava and River around 4:30 and took them to Killen Park for their Trunk n Treat.

-We got there a little early so we let them play in the playground area.
-People started lining up so we got in line.
+We arrived early, so we let them play in the playground area.
+When people started lining up, we got in line.

 It was a long line behind us.
-We walked through the gate of Halloween Manor that is when the fun began.
+We walked through the gate of Halloween Manor, and that is when the fun began.

-The kids got lots of candy, a fireman’s hat, coloring books, and safety books.
+The kids got lots of candy, a fireman's hat, coloring, and safety books.
 They got their pictures taken with Inflatable pumpkins, at the Shriners Hillbilly Jeep, With Hocus Pocus, with Dept of Eye Care, Jason Voorhees, and Pennywise the Dancing Clown.

 Making Slime